 With microphones, for musical performance and recording, this is particularly true.
 There’s an absolute plethora of cheap microphones available offering top notch performance that won’t give your wallet a heart attack.

-- Review: Large Diaphragm Condenser Microphones
+- 1. Audio Technica AT2020 Large Diaphragm Condenser

 Mention dynamic microphones and the Shure SM57 and SM58 will inevitably spring to mind.
 The market is much wider than these two legendary products, but as our review will reveal, they’re hard to beat.

 Dynamic microphones are often referred to as workmanlike and that’s because they’re used extensively for live performance and recording applications.
 They incorporate a moving coil magnetic diaphragm to produce the audio signal.

 We can’t all have an acoustically treated room to record in, so a condenser mic just might be too sensitive.
 Because of their ability to reject sound other than what’s in front of them, dynamics are recommended for less than perfect environments.